-So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete.
+So I’ve decided to create a post series dedicated to those little things that make our lives happier and complete.

 You know the phrase, money doesn’t buy happiness.

 It’s made for a reason!

-(Well, technically, whatever you do if you’re using some tangible un-reusable item could be considered as having an expense of some sort.
+(Although, technically, whatever you do – if you’re using some tangible un-reusable item – could be considered as having an expense of some sort.
 But let’s not be meticulous.
 The ideas in here are doable either for free or for almost next to nothing. 🙂 )